 Dropbox is the most popular file storage tool because it is straightforward to use, and your first gigabyte of data is free.
 That might be plenty of data for a smaller business.
-You can upload various types of files (PowerPoints, Excel Docs, Word Docs, etc.) and share them with your colleagues via email, Slack, or other project management tools.
+You can upload various files (PowerPoints, Excel Docs, Word Docs, etc.) and share them with your colleagues via email, Slack, or other project management tools.

-Box is very similar to Dropbox, but you can store up to 10 gigabytes of data for free.
+Box is very similar to Dropbox, but you can store up to 10 gigabytes of free data.
 To share the files with other people, however, you’ll have to pay.
 For this reason, Box may be more appropriate for a financially-conscious sole proprietor than Dropbox.

 More substantial businesses—which often have larger budgets for investing in artificial intelligence technologies—have been automating their processes for several years.
 Automate.io’s AI integrations work to offer smaller businesses the same benefits of automation software, on a reduced scale.
 Automate.io features a transparent procedure that SMB owners, who may be unfamiliar with automation tools, can quickly begin using without any prior coding experience.
 Simply drag and drop each step of your workflow to trigger actions automatically.
 From filing new prospects into your CRM to sending out follow-up emails to your team, the implications of automation technology are incredibly vast and flexible to meet your small business demands.

 Business Productivity Apps: Employee Management/Communication

 TSheets acts as an alternative to paper timesheets or punch cards by tracking employee schedules and automating timesheets so you can process payroll accurately.
 This app can also integrate with QuickBooks along with various other basic accounting platforms.